 I congratulate the hon.
 Member for City of Chester (Christian Matheson) on securing this important debate on wildlife crime.
 I know that he is particularly concerned about the events that took place over Christmas in his constituency and nearby.
-Following his parliamentary question in January, DEFRA officials contacted the Cheshire Constabulary, which has confirmed that an investigation into the five fox deaths is ongoing.
-We will be informed when or if the Cheshire Constabulary decides to refer a file to the Crown Prosecution Service.
+Following his parliamentary question in January, Department for Environment, Food and Rural Affairs officials contacted the Cheshire Constabulary, which has confirmed that an investigation into the five fox deaths is ongoing.
+We will be informed when or if the Cheshire constabulary decides to refer a file to the Crown Prosecution Service.
 As he will appreciate, I cannot comment further on that specific matter, but I assure him that I am confident that the police will ascertain whether a crime has been committed and, if so, will take appropriate action.

 Across the UK, more than 500 specially trained wildlife officers across most forces support investigations in their local areas.
 DEFRA provided additional funding for the unit to carry out a project on internet-related wildlife crime.
 The unit has subsequently identified wildlife-related online criminality as a thematic threat area.
 I will bring to its attention the points made by the hon.
 Member for Islwyn (Chris Evans).